yizhongw/TagNN-PDTB/README.md

 ## Usage
-To run the program, you can use the following command for preparation, train and test:
+To run the program, you can use the following command for preprocessing the data, prepare the formatted dataset and train the models:

 ```
-python main.py [--prepare] [--train] [--test]
+python main.py [--preprocess] [--prepare] [--train]
 ```

 For detailed useage, run `python main.py -h` to see the list of options.